io_uring from Userland

 struct io_uring_cq *cq = &ring->cq;

-Only do anything if you are actually consuming at least one CQE.
+Only do anything if we are actually consuming at least one CQE.
 If nr = 0 there is nothing to advance.

 io_uring_smp_store_release(cq->khead, *cq->khead + nr);